mrchantey/beet/docs/src/index.md

 ### 🌍 Flexible

-Beet is built upon the lightweight `bevy_ecs` crate, which can target epic gaming rigs and tiny microcontrollers alike.
+Beet can target epic gaming rigs and tiny microcontrollers alike.
 Of course if you're using Bevy as your app framework there will be no need for blackboards etc but this is by no means a requirement.

 > If you would prefer to read code the [Beet Playground](https://github.com/mrchantey/beet/blob/main/crates/beet_web/src/bee/bee_game.rs) is a great example of a non-ecs application that uses the `beet_net` pubsub framework to sync with the AI.